Te Ara ki Angitū: Pathways to Excellence

 Transport to Uni

-From the beginning of A Semester 2017, University buses will run from selected towns across the Waikato, and will travel Monday to Friday to and from the University during the semester (not in the holidays).
-The buses will be scheduled to arrive at the University by 8.45am, allowing you to make class from 9am to 5pm daily.
+The buses travel Monday to Friday to and from the University during the trimester (excluding the holidays and limited service during exams).
+The buses are scheduled to arrive at the University by 8.45 am, allowing you to make class from 9 am to 5 pm daily.

 |Route 1||Tokoroa, Putaruru|